 Caution!
 ALWAYS check the casino’s terms, as some slots with a high RTP (return to player) say in excess of 97% OR slots which have a very low variance (very frequent smaller wins) OR can offer exceptionally large wins x stake, may be excluded from using bonus funds on or have a lower contribution to your WR i.e. only 75 per 100 played through.

 Note!
-From May 2019 UK-based players will need to pre-verify at casinos before they can deposit and play.
+Since May 2019 UK-based have been required to pre-verify at casinos before they can deposit and play.
 This may be done electronically by some and therefore instant, but delays are likely where documents scanned are manually checked.
 Don’t worry, we will collate information about verification timescales at UKGC casinos and bring it to you here: FAST VERIFYING CASINOS.
-The fast paying casinos may (or may not if they use automated checks) need a scan of ID before paying out, or paying out over a certain limit.
-These ‘know your customer’ (KYC) checks are normal and a requirement of their licensing conditions.
-They are not there to delay cash-outs and you only need do them once.

 These consist of a scan of photo ID such as passport or driving licence, a utility bill less than 3 months old for proof of address and scan of your depositing card or web-wallet page.
 The fast paying casinos I deal with will usually do this quickly (if they require it) and it’s always a good idea to have these in a folder ready.
 If the fast paying casinos have an upload facility in their account section, do it anyway whether they ask or not.